ObolNetwork/charon/docs/configuration.md

   - `distributed_validator` structure replaced `deposit_data` with `partial_deposit_data` respectively.
 - `v1.7.0`:
   - Added the `builder_registration` structure to `distributed_validators` list in cluster lock.
-  - This enables distributed validators to submit pre-generated validator registrations that enables MEV-blocks.
+  - This enables distributed validators to submit pre-generated validator registrations that enable MEV-blocks.
   - Added the `node_signatures` list to cluster lock which contains signatures of the lock hash signed by each individual node.
 - `v1.6.0`:
   - Add `deposit_data` structure to `distributed_validators` list in cluster lock.